KDAB/KDDockWidgets/README-bindings.md

 These are the instructions for building the Python bindings for KDDockWidgets.

+Currently unsupported:

+- debug builds
+- builds against Qt debug libraries
+- static builds
+- python2 bindings
+- only some 32-bit platforms are supported.  see <https://wiki.qt.io/Qt_for_Python>

+Also, there are no plans to support the qmake buildsystem.

+## Prerequisites

+You will need:

+- a compiler with C++14 support (C++17 for Qt6 builds)
+- Python3.7 or higher
+- Qt5 version 5.12 or higher
+- Qt6 version 6.2 or higher
+- QtForPython provided by the Qt project.

+## Install PySide2 for Qt5

 Make sure you have PySide2, shiboken2 and shiboken2-generator installed.
 As this time, you cannot get shiboken2-generator because the wheels are not on PyPi.
 To use the wheels do this: